Video Interviewing Tips For Recruiters and Candidates 2022

 7. Keep your notes handy

 Keep your speaking points near to you.
 It could be information to pad your resume or questions that you want to ask the recruiters if given the opportunity.
 Paste them as sticky notes on the wall behind your system.
-If you keep them on either side of the table or your lap, they could easily notice it from your infrequent eye contact.
+If you keep them on either side of the table or on your lap, they could easily notice it from your infrequent eye contact.

 8. Maintain good body language and eye-contact